DETAILED ACTION

 Further, the updating has been identified as part of the abstract idea, and therefore cannot be relied upon to provide the improvement – see MPEP 21605(a) “It is important to note, the judicial exception alone cannot provide the improvement.
 The improvement can be provided by one or more additional elements.”

-Regarding Applicant’s argument that the claims are similar to Example 42 because they recite a combination of additional elements that recite a specific improvement (response pages 21-23), Examiner respectfully disagrees.
+Regarding Applicant’s argument that the claims are similar to Example 42 because they recite a combination of additional elements that recite a specific improvement (response page 16), Examiner respectfully disagrees.
 Applicant has identified, as additional elements:

-by the processor, accessing location information from a GNSS receiver, an INS, or a communication interface of the first device during the predetermined period of time
+Accessing location information from a GNSS receiver, INS, or communication interface

 Applicant has therefore identified, as additional elements, all of the limitations of claim 1.
-These limitations have already been identified as either the abstract idea itself, insignificant extra solution activity, or generic computer equipment.
-The abstract idea cannot itself be an additional element, and the insignificant extra solution activity and generic computer equipment do not integrate the abstract idea into a practical application or add significantly more for the reasons discussed previously.
+These limitations have already been identified as either the abstract idea itself or insignificant extra solution activity.
+The abstract idea cannot itself be an additional element, and the insignificant extra solution activity does not integrate the abstract idea into a practical application or add significantly more for the reasons discussed previously.

 Claim Rejections - 35 USC § 101